jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 Status: *Completed November 2019*

-Porting <a href="https://en.wikipedia.org/wiki/Commander_Keen">Commander Keen</a> to <a href="https://en.wikipedia.org/wiki/WebAssembly">WebAssembly</a>, making it playable in the Browser.
-You can play it <a href="http://jamesfmackenzie.com/chocolatekeen">right here</a>, and learn more <a href="http://www.jamesfmackenzie.com/2019/10/28/commander-keen-ported-to-webassembly/">here</a>.
-Source code is also available <a href="https://github.com/jamesfmackenzie/chocolatekeen">on GitHub</a>
+Goal: Port <a href="https://en.wikipedia.org/wiki/Commander_Keen">Commander Keen</a> to <a href="https://en.wikipedia.org/wiki/WebAssembly">WebAssembly</a>, making it playable in the Browser

+Summary:
+- Play Commander Keen in the browser right <a href="http://jamesfmackenzie.com/chocolatekeen">here</a>!
+- Find instructions <a href="http://www.jamesfmackenzie.com/2019/10/28/commander-keen-ported-to-webassembly/">here</a>
+- Source code is also available <a href="https://github.com/jamesfmackenzie/chocolatekeen">on GitHub</a>

 ### Learning about WebAssembly

-Project completed November 2019
+Status: *Completed November 2019*

+Goal: Learn about <a href="https://en.wikipedia.org/wiki/WebAssembly">WebAssembly</a>.
+Understand how to make C/C++ code run in the Browser.
+Code some "Hello World" examples and document my findings

+Findings:
+- <a href="http://www.jamesfmackenzie.com/2019/11/30/whats-is-webassembly-hello-world/">Lesson 1: WebAssembly Hello World</a>
+- <a href="http://www.jamesfmackenzie.com/2019/12/01/webassembly-graphics-with-sdl/">Lesson 2: Graphics with SDL</a>
+- <a href="http://www.jamesfmackenzie.com/2019/12/03/webassembly-emscripten-loops/">Lesson 3: Emscripten Loops</a>
+- <a href="http://www.jamesfmackenzie.com/2019/12/08/webassembly-loading-files/">Lesson 4: File System Access</a>

 ### RetroPie and Moonlight setup